Aerie Backcountry Medicine

 Students then fly to Delhi, India and travel north to the Hanifl Centre in Mussoorie.
 Several days are spent at Hanifl learning about the area and culture and preparing gear for a trek into the Himalaya.
 A day of driving into the mountains ends in Sankri, a town that serves as our gateway to the Himalaya.
 Students spend over a week on a spectacular trip to the Har Ki Dun valley, studying outdoor leadership and wilderness medicine.

 The last section of the course is spent in local clinics with our partners in northern India.
 These clinical rotations provide a unique opportunity to be immersed in rural, international medicine.
 Instructors are with the students in the clinics to help guide them through the experience and make sure they get a quality experience.
-Students are able to make a valuable comparison between the international health experience with their time spent in US hospitals.

 Credits & Certifications*